isc-projects/bind9/doc/arm/reference.rst

     or on a per-server basis after the IP address.
     Authentication to the primary can also be done with per-server TSIG keys.
-If a file is specified, then the replica will be written to this file whenever the zone
+If a file is specified, then the replica is written to this file
+    whenever the zone
     is changed, and reloaded from this file on a server restart.
 Use of a file is recommended, since it